Working with Film Companies

 We own land at Haytor Down, Holne Moor and a superb medieval longhouse, Higher Uppacott.
 These places have provided excellent locations, from Oscar-winning films to nature/conservation programmes.

-It’s vital you communicate with us in good time, and with your proposed ideas, rather than confirmation of intent.
-Dartmoor is a living, working protected landscape so it's important sufficient time is provided so we can adequately assess your request.
+It’s vital you communicate with us in good time and with proposed ideas, rather than confirmation of intent, so we have sufficient time to assess your request and advise on whether it can happen or not.

-You must notify us of any proposals 7 – 14 working days in advance.
-Sorry, but anything less than that is unlikely to get consent.
+All commercial filming/photography requests should be made to us with a minimum of 20 working days notice.
+Sorry, but anything less is unlikely to get consent.

 What you need to do

-If you want to film on our land, you must email us with your proposed ideas.
+If you want to film on our land, you must email us.
 We'll send you an application form which you'll need to fill in with as much detail as possible.
 Send the completed form back to us along with:

 *Your risk assessment